Pe8er/Playbox.widget/README.md

 # Playbox for [Übersicht](http://tracesof.net/uebersicht/)

-This widget shows currently played song in either iTunes or Spotify.
+This widget shows currently played song in iTunes, Spotify or Swinsian.
 It has a spiffy progress bar, shows pretty artwork (external dependency: pretty artwork) and has a ton of customization options.

 ## [Download Playbox](https://github.com/Pe8er/Playbox.widget/raw/master/Playbox.widget.zip)